General Fiction posted December 4, 2022 |

 "Oh, he was loved by his children and talked about them often, but I think he spent too much time at his job.
 He and Cathleen were busy in their careers, she was always involved in her parish, and Miles was a bit of a workaholic.
 How about you?"
 Henry was now asking her the big question.
 "How did you know, Miles?"

-"I'm so glad you did, Ari, I don't know anybody here, and it's nice to have someone to talk with.
+"I'm so glad you did, Ari, I don't know anybody here, and it's nice to have someone to talk to.
 But enough about me, tell me about your life?"

-Arianna hesitated a bit.
+Arianna hesitated.
 "A, no, not at all.
-I had a strong relationship with someone, but now that's gone, I am starting a new life."
+I recently had a strong relationship with someone, but now that's gone I, I must start a new life now."

 "Oh, I'm so sorry.
 Please forgive my asking."